Planning committee meetings

 - district councillor(s) for that ward (each speaks separately: three minutes shared equally for councillors not on the committee; no restriction for committee members).

 You will be asked to sit at the speakers’ table and use the microphone.
-When your time is finished, you return to the public seating area.
+When your time is finished the committee may ask you questions of clarification.
 You only have one opportunity to speak to the committee during the meeting.
 You cannot take part in the debate, interrupt, or speak to the councillors or officers during the meeting.
 You must not attempt to engage with other speakers (objectors or supporters) while you are addressing the committee.

 How long can I speak?